Emory Tate: Personal life

-On October 17, 2015, Tate died after suffering a heart attack during a tournament in Milpitas, California.
+Tate died after suffering a heart attack during a tournament in Milpitas, California, on October 17, 2015, at the age of 56.
 After his death, a number of grandmasters and international masters wrote tributes to him.
 In 2016, the Alabama Senate passed a resolution "celebrating [his] life and legacy".
+Grandmaster Maurice Ashley described Tate as "a trailblazer for African-American chess".